 You have a choice between:

-Both are suitable for use in the ocean, but if you choose a touring SIK, you must are familiar with how to empty it and climb inside before travelling far from shore.
+Both are suitable for use in the ocean, but if you choose a touring SIK, you must be familiar with how to empty it and climb inside before traveling far from shore.